appscode/blog/content/post/kubedb-v2024.03.16/index.md

 ## Postgres
 In this release we have introduced replication slot support for Postgres Database.
+Earlier, KubeDB operator will keep wal segments which will require manual intervention in case the stand-by replicas were disconnected for too long and primary has remove the old WAL files.
+With the ReplicationSlot approach, the primary will keep the wal segments until all the stand-by replicas have completed replication.
 Our replication slot support can tolerate failover.
 Below is a sample yaml that you need to use for using replication slot:

 ```yaml
 apiVersion: kubedb.com/v1alpha2